Rishon LeZion: Landmarks

 Landmarks in Rishon LeZion include the history museum; the Carmel Winery; the administrative center of Edmond James de Rothschild, now a soldiers' memorial; the Great Synagogue; the Well; the old water tower; and Beit Sefer Haviv, the first Hebrew School.
 "Open Doors" is a holocaust memorial which is a 7 m sculpture designed by Filipino artist Luis Lee Jr. It was erected in honor and thanks to President Manuel Quezon and the Filipinos who saved over 1,200 Jews from Nazi Germany.

 Former mayor Meir Nitzan initiated the construction of a promenade honoring Jewish Nobel Prize laureates in the neighborhood named Kiryat Hatanei Pras Nobel (קריית חתני פרס נובל).
 The promenade that was named Nobel Laureates Boulevard (in Hebrew טיילת חתני פרס נובל) starts at the beginning of Eli Wiesel St. and continues through Henry Kissinger and Rene Cassin Streets in Kiryat Hatanei Pras Nobel.
 The boulevard has a pedestal erected for each laureate.
 The circular medal on top of the pedestal includes the year of the award in the center of the medal; the name of the laureate, the country, and the prize field are shown in both Hebrew and English.
 The citation of the Prize is listed on an additional plaque on the side of the pedestal.
 The scientific advisor of the project was Rishon Lezion resident, Prof. Israel Hanukoglu.

 Geography

 Rishon LeZion is located on the Israeli Mediterranean Coastal Plain and the northern Shephelah.
 The city sees the majority of its annual 800 mm of precipitation between October and March.

+In July 2026, Israel's National Mine Action Authority and the National Institute of Oceanography started Israel's first project to map and remove unexploded underwater munitions from part of the Mediterranean coast off Rishon LeZion.
+The project aims to restore public access to approximately 2 kilometres of shoreline previously used by the military, and to research the movement of underwater munitions to support similar clearance operations.